ucsd-smollab/PrivacySyllabus-Analysis/README.md

 ## Repository Structure

-- Overall Analysis : This folder contains the following:
+- For the overall analysis : This repository contains the following files:
 	- `Analysis.ipynb`: A script to perform basic analysis on the data.
 	- `all-university-dataset.csv`: This csv file contains all the universities in our dataset
 	- `UniversitiesWithNoPrivacyCourses.csv`: This csv file contains all the universities which were identified having no mention privacy in their courses in our dataset